dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Security and secret manager

-To secure sensitive configuration data:
+Configuration data guidelines:

 * Never store passwords or other sensitive data in configuration provider code or in plain text configuration files.
 The [Secret manager](xref:security/app-secrets) can be used to store secrets in development.
 * Don't use production secrets in development or test environments.
 * Specify secrets outside of the project so that they can't be accidentally committed to a source code repository.

-For more information, see the following topics:
+The [Secret manager](xref:security/app-secrets) reads configuration settings after *appsettings.json* and *appsettings.*`Environment`*.json*.

+For more information on storing passwords or other sensitive data:

 * <xref:fundamentals/environments>
 * <xref:security/app-secrets>:  Includes advice on using environment variables to store sensitive data.
-The Secret Manager uses the File Configuration Provider to store user secrets in a JSON file on the local system.
+The Secret Manager uses the File configuration provider to store user secrets in a JSON file on the local system.

 [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) safely stores app secrets for ASP.NET Core apps.
 For more information, see <xref:security/key-vault-configuration>.